 For profit: An institution, corporation, or other legal entity, which is organized for the profit or benefit of its shareholders or other owners.
 A "for profit" organization is considered to be a small business if it is independently owned and operated, if it is not dominant in the field in which research is proposed, and if it employs no more than 500 persons.
 Also see definition for Small Business Concern.

-Small Business Concern: A small business concern is one that, at the time of award of Phase I and Phase II, meets all of the following criteria:
+Small Business Concern: A concern that, on the date of award for both Phase I and Phase II funding agreements: